hssn-20/web-v6/content/posts/spilling-the-tea.md

 [extra]
 og_preview_img = "/images/joplin-desktop.png"
 +++
-So there's currrently some drama in a kaggle competition.
-It looks like the organisers didnt properly prepare the validation/test set.
-This resulted in label leakage resulting in skewed results.
+There's currrently some [drama](https://www.kaggle.com/c/seti-breakthrough-listen/discussion/246772) in one of the kaggle competition.
+It looks like the [organisers](https://www.kaggle.com/c/seti-breakthrough-listen/discussion/246782) didnt properly prepare the test set, resulting in label leakage.
 As I stated in the previous post, data processing is key.
 In this post, I hope to go over the mistakes made.

 But first, a quick history....